chrisfarms/dyn53/README.md

 	chrisfarms/dyn53
 ```

-## Example fleet/systemd unit
+## Example systemd unit

-Since I use this on a home CoreOS cluster, here's the fleet unit I use as an example.
+Since this would most commonly be run as a service, here's an example systemd unit.

 ```
 [Unit]